Visit us at www.triplogik.com

-2) Put a drop inside the USB cable ( no need to fill it, just ensure all of the pins are soaked)
+- Put a drop inside the USB cable (no need to fill it, just ensure all of the pins are soaked)

-3) while holding the cable facing up, plug in the device in and keep the connector this way to prevent the liquid from dripping inside the device
+- While holding the cable facing up, plug in the device in and keep the connector this way to prevent the liquid from dripping inside the instrument

-5) Have a closer look at the contact in the cable and the device to see if they improved
+- Have a closer look at the contact with the cable and the device to see if they improved

 We do not recommend using regular electronic contact cleaners unless you only use it on the cable end.